Skip to main content

 In order to be a deceased organ donor in BC, a person needs to be in an intensive care unit (ICU) and on a ventilator (breathing machine).
 Donation is only considered after all life-saving methods to save a patient’s life have been tried.

-Neurological determination of death (also referred to as ''brain death") means the brain has permanently lost all function and a diagnosis of death using neurological criteria has been determined.
+Death determination by neurologic criteria (DNC) (also referred to as ''brain death") means the brain has permanently lost all function and a diagnosis of death using neurological criteria has been determined.

 As a result of a severe brain injury or trauma, the brain begins to die due to the absence of blood flow and oxygen.